-For the Phase 3 program, we intend to run either one or two qualifying pivotal trials demonstrating the safety and efficacy of IMC-1 treating patients with FM.
+For the Phase 3 program, we intend to run two qualifying pivotal trials demonstrating the safety and efficacy of IMC-1 treating patients with FM.
 The first Phase 3 study is planned to be a four-arm, multifactorial design to demonstrate the relative safety and efficacy of IMC-1 as compared to celecoxib alone, famciclovir alone and placebo.
-All patients from the Phase 3 program will be offered the opportunity to enroll into an open label safety follow-on extension study with all on IMC-1.
-If the Phase 2b study meets its primary efficacy endpoint, we plan to negotiate with FDA to accept the large Phase 2b to qualify as an adequate and well-controlled study as part of the Phase 3 program.
-If the FDA does not accept the Phase 2b as part of the Phase 3 program, we will plan to conduct a second, concurrent Phase 3 pivotal study as a complement to the multifactorial Phase 3 study.
+The second Phase 3 study is planned to be a two-arm study comparing IMC-1 to placebo.
+All patients from the Phase 3 program will be offered the opportunity to enroll into an open label safety follow-on extension study in which all patients will be treated with IMC-1, which is the third key component of the Phase 3 program proposal.